-We start the topic of DAM ROI by syncing up on a common understanding of the business case.
+Let’s sync up on a common understanding of the business case for DAM.

 DAM software and work management, when applied correctly and consistently, will help your business by: